mozilla/jx-sqlite/docs/Logical Equality.md

 	{"eq": ["x", y"]} => false
 	{"eq": ["z", z"]} => true

-Since JSON documents are seen as points in a multidimensional Cartesian space; object comparison should be he same as point comparison; each coordinate can be independently checked for a match; `{"eq": ["x", y"]}` expands to:
+Since JSON documents are seen as points in a multidimensional Cartesian space; object comparison should be the same as point comparison; each coordinate can be independently checked for a match; `{"eq": ["x", y"]}` expands to:

     {"and": [
         {"eq":["x.a", "y.a"]},